RomeraGomezJorge/laravel-blog/README.md

     exit
     ```

-12. Run Laravel migrations using the following command to set up the database structure:
+12. Generate Application Key in Laravel with the command:
      ```
+    php artisan key:generate
+     ```

+13. Run Laravel migrations using the following command to set up the database structure:
+     ```
      php artisan migrate:fresh --seed
      ```

-13. Finally, to start the development server, run the following command:
+14. Finally, to start the development server, run the following command:
      ```
      npm run dev
      ```